lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 The `Cyprus_PumpingStations` file implements the pumping-feasibility screening.

-This part of the workflow screens the generated and corrected network scenarios using terrain information and planning-level hydraulic assumptions.
+This part of the workflow screens the generated and corrected network configurations using terrain information and planning-level hydraulic assumptions.
 The goal is to identify locations where gravity conveyance may become unrealistic and where pumping stations may be required.

 The implemented components include:

-- loading of corrected network scenarios;
+- loading of corrected network configurations;
 - terrain-based gravity-cover screening;
 - excavation-depth evaluation;
 - identification of mandatory and optional pumping-station candidates;
 - comparison with existing pumping-station locations;
-- pumping-station count per scenario;
+- pumping-station count per configuration;
 - pumping CAPEX estimation;
-- generation of pumping-related scenario outputs.
+- generation of pumping-related configuration outputs.

 The pumping analysis is a feasibility screening only.
 It does not size pumps, pressure mains, wet wells, or detailed hydraulic profiles.